-Since the first Lidice Shall Live meeting was held in Hanley in September other cities had adopted the movement.
-By late 1942 most of Britain’s mining Federations were beginning to commit to support the cause, having received an official appeal from George Jones of the Midlands Miners’ Federation, stamped and syndicated through the national Federation’s network.
+Since the first Lidice Shall Live meeting was held in Hanley, Stoke-on-Trent, in September, other cities had adopted the movement.
+By late 1942, most of Britain’s mining Federations were beginning to commit to supporting the cause, having received an official appeal from George Jones of the Midlands Miners’ Federation, stamped and syndicated through the national Federation’s network.
 It invited their members to follow North Staffordshire’s lead and for miners to pay a levy of half a crown (or 2s 6d) each towards the fund.
 A show of disinterest could have severe consequences for the appeal.

-Most symbolic would be the response from the Durham Miners’ Association – the largest trade union in England.
-With the spirited backing of the Association’s President, former collier and Methodist preacher, Jas Gilliland; and former Durham son, politician, and President of the Mineworkers’ Federation of Great Britain, Will Lawther; the Durham Miners’ Association enthusiastically led the way for others to follow.
-And so, on October the 28th it was reported in the Sunderland Echo that miners’ lodges in the Durham coalfield had been unanimously recommended by the Executive of the Durham Miners’ Association to agree to a grant from the General Funds equal to 2s 6d per member for the Mineworkers’ Federation scheme to rebuild the Czech village of Lidice.
+The most symbolic would be the response from the Durham Miners’ Association, the largest trade union in England.
+With the spirited backing of the Association’s President, former collier and Methodist preacher Jas Gilliland, and former Durham son, politician, and President of the Mineworkers’ Federation of Great Britain, Will Lawther, the Durham Miners’ Association enthusiastically led the way for others to follow.
+And so, on October 28th, it was reported in the Sunderland Echo that miners’ lodges in the Durham coalfield had been unanimously recommended by the Executive of the Durham Miners’ Association to agree to a grant from the General Funds equal to 2s 6d per member for the Mineworkers’ Federation scheme to rebuild the Czech village of Lidice.

 Pitman’s Parliament at the Miners’ Hall, Durham – image copyright BBC

-Harton Colliery Band signalled the President Beneš’s entry into the crowded Miners’ Hall, with a fanfare, followed by the Czech national anthem.
+Harton Colliery Band signalled President Beneš’s entry into the crowded Miners’ Hall with fanfare, followed by the Czech national anthem.
 Although reportedly an unemotional man, the Czech President-in-exile was visibly touched by the warmth of his welcome.
-The men of Durham had pledged themselves to help to build a new Lidice in Czechoslovakia after the war and Will Lawther, who presided said,
+The men of Durham had pledged themselves to help build a new Lidice in Czechoslovakia after the war and Will Lawther, who presided, said,

-Emphasising the need for achieving victory as quickly as possible, Beneš said speed was worth many risks.
-It did not depend upon military actions alone.
+Emphasising the need to achieve victory as quickly as possible, Beneš said speed was worth many risks.
+It did not depend on military actions alone.
 It still depended very largely upon the workers of Great Britain and upon the workers’ front throughout the world.
-The British people had done much and the people of Occupied Europe still depended upon them:
+The British people had done much, and the people of Occupied Europe still depended upon them.